prismicious/Uge-3/readme.md

 ## API Documentation

 ### Authorization

-The API utilizes password authentication with bcrypt hashing.

 - **GET** requests do not require authentication.
 - **POST**, **INSERT**, and **DELETE** requests require authentication.